 Steps in a Full Bathroom Remodel

-The bathroom remodeling process begins with planning your bathroom remodel, where you decide on the design and select materials for the bathroom vanity, flooring, shower remodel, toilet, and other bathroom fixtures.
-This stage is essential in setting a realistic timeline for a bathroom renovation.
+The bathroom remodeling process begins with the first step: planning your bathroom remodel.
+Here, you decide on the style and select materials for the bathroom vanity, flooring, shower remodel, toilet, basin, and other bathroom fittings.
+This stage includes critical verification and inspection to ensure that everything aligns with local codes and your project goals.
+It’s also when you review the contract and finalize timelines before proceeding.

-After which, installation of the new fixtures and the bathroom vanity is undertaken.
-The process ends with the finishing touches, such as Painting and decorating, to complete the bathroom remodel.
+The process ends with the finishing touches, such as painting and decorating, to complete the bathroom remodel.
+These final steps are designed to restore your daily routine with an upgraded, fully functional bathroom.

 Why a Full Bathroom Might Take Longer to Complete